AndrewSouthpaw/git-started-workshop/12_rebase/exercise.md

 ![](https://user-images.githubusercontent.com/5187404/53471626-28d32e00-3a1a-11e9-9bc1-bf4462735ab1.png)

-Here's the situation: the work you've done in `feature-1` needs to be released to `master` ASAP, but `feature-1a` isn't quite ready to be released yet.
+Here's the situation: the work you've done in `feature-1` needs to be released to `main` ASAP, but `feature-1a` isn't quite ready to be released yet.
 Current development on `feature-1` is good enough to be merged in.
 However, the team breaks out into hives when they see a merge commit.
 What do you do?

 End result should look something like this: